Stuffed Animals Are a Sign Of Security and Comfort

 While most experts agree that sleeping with a stuffed animal or other transitional object is perfectly healthy as an adult, you might want to take a look at your behavior to see if it’s actually healthy.
 For example, if you cannot go anywhere without said stuffed toy or blanket then you might need to reevaluate your dependence on the item.

-If you are feeling like you have to have your stuffed animal wherever you go and cannot manage your emotions without it, it might be a good idea to pursue therapy.
 A good therapist can figure out why you are so attached to the object and how you can become more independent.
 While you don’t have to get rid of it from your life entirely, you should not overly rely on it to get through the day.
 You might need to reconsider your dependence on your comfort objects if it’s doing the following:

 Messing with your relationship - are you turning to your stuffed animal for comfort over your partner?
 There might be an issue either with your relationship or your dependence on your stuffed animal.
 Of course, you don’t have to give up your stuffed animals just because you get into a relationship.
 However, if you feel like it’s affecting your relationship negatively (has your partner said that you love your stuffed dolls more than them or something similar) then it might be time to address the issue.